Gian Nicola Berti

 Gian Nicola Berti (born 9 August 1960) is a politician who served as a Captain Regent of San Marino (alongside Massimo Andrea Ugolini).
 He served from 1 April 2016 to 1 October 2016 and represented We Sammarinese.

 Berti was first elected to the Grand and General Council in 2008.
 He is a lawyer by profession, and is married with two children.
-A shooting sportsman, he competed in the 1988 Seoul Olympics and was the flag bearer for San Marino.
+A shooting sportsman, he competed in the 1988 Seoul Olympics.
 His son, Gian Marco, represented San Marino in shooting at the 2020 Summer Olympics and won a silver medal.